xcore/sw_basic_motor_examples/app_DC_motor/readme.rst

 Interface:

-Buttons A and B can be used to increase and decrease the speed of the motor(s) respectively Button C is used to reverse the direction of the motor
+* Buttons A and B can be used to increase and decrease the speed of the motor(s) respectively
+* Button C is used to reverse the direction of the motor

+Todo:

+* Multiple motor control is sketchy.
+Code needs to be reworked to allow seperate control of motors and extensibility for more than 2 motors
+* Position control